digital-asset/daml/compatibility/README.md

       records results.

    3. Validates the results.
-This includes verifying that the transaction streams are the same after the migration and the the ACS is the same + additional test-specific checks.
+This includes verifying that the transaction streams are the same after the migration and that the ACS is the same + additional test-specific checks.

 We have two tests here: One that includes snapshot versions and one